pombreda/gwt-maven/trunk/maven-googlewebtoolkit2-sample/README.txt

 This sample project has some specific goals:
  + GWT-Maven 'Best Practice' & Usage
  + Java5+ integration on the GWT server side & Java1.4 on the GWT client side using a multi-module maven project.
- + GWT RPC structure via multi-module maven project
+ + GWT RPC structure via multi-module maven project - and inheriting a GWT module
  + The features offered by GWT-Maven (like building a WAR, running the GWTShell, and mergewebxml)

 Overview: